 Transylvania County Library, Brevard, NC, Genealogical databases.

-iThe International League, the American Association, and the Pacific Coast League, all Class AA.
+iThe International League, the American Association, and the Pacific Coast League were all Class AA.
 Class AAA was created in 1946.

 ii“Pop” Kitchens was 46 years old and in his 23rd minor league season when he worked with Baker at Monroe.
 He first caught in the minors in 1907, four years before Baker was born.
 The work with Kitchens was apparently so meaningful to Baker that his Sporting News Player Card carries the annotation “Tutored by Pop Kitchens.”